New interpretation of the 3 d printing - there is life, the concept of running shoes

 A third of the participants were given so-called partial-minimalist nike running shoes

-may have waned since the barefoot running craze that sparked them, but fitness experts say the idea of minimalism has left a lighter, flatter, more natural
+fitness experts say the idea of minimalism has left a lighter, flatter,

 footprint on the running industry, which is a good thing.